 You will not regret investing in good quality clad stainless cookware, but you do not have to get the most expensive stuff out there to get cookware you can love.

 How about enameled cast iron, which has prices all over the map?
 Well, again, you won't regret buying a top brand (we recommend le Creuset), but if you have a tight budget, you can get good quality for a fraction of the cost.
-The cheaper Dutch ovens may be more prone to cracking and chipping, but when you can buy five of them for the price of one le Creuset, they may be a better option for a lot of people.
+The cheaper Dutch ovens may be more prone to cracking and chipping, but when you can buy five of them for the price of one le Creuset, they may be a better option for you.
 (See our Dutch oven review for more info.)

 Imported Cookware of Unknown Quality